Skip to content

 | Gardening

-This is the part of the relatively sweet non-innocuous collection of posts where I turn off the honey and step onto the soapbox.
-I fear it may sound and feel like vinegar, but it is a reality here in Farm Country, and it is called drought.
-Very few places that have agriculture as part of […]
+This is where I turn off the honey and step onto the soapbox.
+I may sound and feel like vinegar, but it is a reality here in Farm Country: how to survive drought.
+Very few places where agriculture is the main commerce escape it.
+The area we left (Virginia Beach) for Scottsville was 2-4 feet […]

 Read More »